nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Attempting to edit to create a duplicate patient

-     1. Prerequisites: Ensure "Alaya" with the contact details is already in the contact list.
+     1. Prerequisites: Ensure "Alice" with the contact details is already in the contact list.

-     2. Test case: `edit 1 n/Alice p/90967209
+     2. Test case: `edit 3 n/Alice p/90967209
-        Expected Error Message: This person already exists in the address book
+        Expected Error Message: Error.
+This edit will result in a person that already exists in the address book.

 ### Filtering patients